mohit11R/Javascript-Challenges/README.md

 # Javascript-Challenges
-These files contains Javascript challenges:-
+These files contain Javascript challenges:-

 1) Convert age into days